 Pure Comparative Negligence in Florida

 For example, if you are found to be 30% at fault for the head-on crash, you would only receive 70% of the damages awarded in your claim.
+However, if you are 50.1% at fault for the accident, you will not collect any compensation.

 It is important to speak with an auto accident attorney to understand how comparative negligence may impact your claim.
 An experienced car accident lawyer can help you determine who was at fault in the crash and can help you file a lawsuit against the responsible party.